aceeric/ociregistry/docs/docs/load-testing.md

 ![Test topology](assets/test-hw.jpg)

-1. The test driver is a Ubuntu laptop with 32 gigs of memory and 16 dual-core processors.
+1. The test driver is a Ubuntu laptop with 32 gigs of memory and Intel Core i7-8700SH x16 processors.
 It runs the test driver CLI.
-2. The server is a Ubuntu workstation with 64 gigs of memory and 12 dual-core processors.
-It runs the _Ociregistry_ server as a stand-alone executable, and Docker [Registry](https://hub.docker.com/_/registry) in a container running in the Docker daemon.
+2. The server is a Ubuntu workstation with 64 gigs of memory and Intel Core i7-8700 x12 processors.
+It runs the _Ociregistry_ server as a stand-alone executable, and Docker [Registry](https://hub.docker.com/_/registry) in a container run by Docker daemon (containerd.)
 3. Both test driver and server machines are on the same network segment.
-The goal here is to balance network latency with CPU utilization.

 ## Software Components